ticdat/ticdat/README.md

 rapidly developing a wide variety of mathematical engines.
 It facilitates creating one definition of your input data schema and one solve module, and reusing this same code, unchanged, on data from different sources.
 This "separation of model from data" enables a user to move easily from toy, hard coded data to larger, more realistic data sets.
-In addition, Opalytics Inc. (the developer of the ticDat library) can support cloud deployments of solve engines that use the ticDat library.
+In addition, [Opalytics Inc](http://www.opalytics.com/) (the developer of the ticDat library) can support cloud deployments of solve engines that use the ticDat library.
 The ticDat library is distributed under the BSD2 open source license.